-When B.C.
-Premier John Horgan said he would use “every tool in his toolbox” to stop the Trans Mountain Pipeline Expansion Project, it apparently did not include a corkscrew.
+When British Columbia Premier John Horgan said he would use “every tool in his toolbox” to stop the Trans Mountain Expansion Project, it apparently did not include a corkscrew.

 It is safe to assume that Horgan — who, ironically, just returned home from a China trade mission that promoted Canadian energy — was not prepared for the blowback caused when his Minister of Environment announced new roadblocks for the completion of the so-called Kinder Morgan pipeline to its terminal in the Burrard Inlet.

-Certainly, the new leader of B.C.’s Official Opposition Andrew Wilkinson is taking his own pound of flesh during the controversy.
+Certainly, the new leader of B.C.’s Official Opposition, Andrew Wilkinson, is taking his own pound of flesh during the controversy.
 The entire B.C.
-Liberal caucus is meeting over the weekend in Kelowna West to support the party’s candidate before the February 14th vote.
+Liberal caucus met last weekend in Kelowna West to support the party’s candidate before a February 14 vote.

-Why should the average Canadian care about wine shipments being curtailed in Alberta?
-It is because both of the Premiers have opened up a very risky Pandora’s box that could be damaging to confederation.
+The average Canadian cares about wine shipments being curtailed in Alberta because both of the Premiers have opened up a very risky Pandora’s box that could be damaging to confederation.

 Thanks to the forward-looking New West Partnership Agreement established to enhance trade and reduce red tape between Canada’s four westernmost provinces, B.C. and Alberta have the most trade between any two provinces in the country, estimated at a staggering $30-35 billion in trade in goods in services.

-However, it was when she chose to cut off wine, that is when everyone sat up and took notice.
-The #BCWineBoycott has led TV newscasts for four days straight in both provinces, and shows no sign of slowing down.
+However, it was when she chose to cut off wine that everyone sat up and took notice.
+The #BCWineBoycott led TV newscasts for days and remains a hot topic in both provinces.

 In a head-spinning turn of events, even United Conservative Party leader Jason Kenney publicly expressed his support for the Alberta NDP leader.